apollographql/apollo-server/docs/source/schemas/resolvers.md

 ### Nested Types and Resolvers

-In addition to returning scalar types, such as Strings, Queries can request nested objects with different typese.
+In addition to returning scalar types, such as Strings, Queries can request nested objects with different types.
 An example of a nested query would be:

 ```graphql
 query {